 Once you're pretty sure you have depression, you should seek out a therapist.
 Even if you don't know whether your troubles are considered depression, you should seek professional help.
 However, finding a professional can be difficult to do if you have never had a therapist before.
 You may not know what you're looking for, or you may not know how to check if a therapist will be a good one.
 Well, it's important to note that recommendations, reviews, and even education and accreditation only mean so much when choosing your therapist.

 Those factors can help you narrow down some of the choices, but your number one way of choosing the right therapist will be how you feel about them.
 A therapist needs to know what they are doing, but you also need someone you can feel comfortable with, and that is going to require you to talk to a few people.
 Just having a conversation with a therapist may be enough to let you know how you feel and clicking well with them.
 If you do, then you may want to try a session.
 If you don't, it's a good idea to move on to someone else.

 Getting Depression Help

-Whatever you're thinking or feeling there is help for you.
+Whatever you're thinking or feeling, there is help for you.
 There is hope for you and a future for you.
 There are people out there who love you and want you to succeed, and your therapist is going to step in for those people during your sessions.
 But your therapist is also going to be a sounding board for you.
 That means you don't have to worry about hurting their feelings like you might if you told your partner that you feel like ending your life.
-You don't have to worry about sounding 'ungrateful' when you explain that you come from an excellent background, but you just don't feel happy.
+You don't have to worry about sounding 'ungrateful' when you explain that you come from an excellent background, but you don't feel happy.

-Your therapist isn't going to judge you, because the way you think and feel is something personal to you and it's not something that anyone else can truly understand unless they've been in your position.
+Your therapist isn't going to judge you because the way you think and feel is something personal to you, and it's not something that anyone else can truly understand unless they've been in your position.
 By working with a therapist, you'll be able to work your way through some of these negative feelings, and you'll be able to help yourself move on with your life in a better way, in the way that you want to be moving forward.

 Depression Therapist | Getting The Help You Need